 20 Aug 2015 by Olga Brighton

-Madagascar is a unique territory where Africa and Oceania meet which results its traditions and customs being diverse.
+Madagascar is a unique territory where Africa and Oceania meet, which results its traditions and customs being diverse.
 Each region of Madagascar has its own tales, legends, and taboos.
-Foreigners are recommended to find out as much as possible about Madagascar traditions and customs in the region they plan visiting to avoid any unpleasant situations and offending the local people.
+Foreigners are recommended to find out as much as possible about Madagascar traditions and customs in the region they plan to visit to avoid any unpleasant situations and offending the local people.

 On the whole, there are more than 20 different ethnic groups on Madagascar most of whom are Malagasy.
 Their appearances resemble Arabs, Africans, Vietnamese, Japanese and other nationalities.
 Also, don’t be surprised to meet immigrants from China, UAE, France, India and Pakistan.